Talysh National Movement: History

-In the second half of August 1993, the members of the Talysh-Mughan Autonomous Republic and servicemen associated with the President of the TMAR Alikram Hummatov were recalled from the front, then arrested and subjected to repression.
-Alikram Hummatov's relatives were also repressed, his brothers and uncle were arrested and convicted of harboring a state criminal.
-Alikram Hummatov's wife was hiding from arrest for a long time.
-Alikram Hummatov's twelve-year-old son was tortured by the police by burning his hands with cigarettes.
-Alikram Hummatov was arrested and sentenced to death, later commuted to life in prison.
+In the second half of August 1993, members of the Talysh-Mugan Autonomous Republic and military personnel associated with TMAR President Hummatov were recalled from the front, then arrested and subjected to repression.
+Hummatov's relatives were also subjected to repression; his brothers and uncle were arrested and convicted of harboring a state criminal.
+Hummatov's wife evaded arrest for a long time.
+Hummatov's twelve-year-old son was tortured by police, his hands burned with cigarettes.
+Alakram was arrested and sentenced to death, later commuted to life imprisonment.
 Under pressure from the Council of Europe, he was pardoned in 2004.
-From the Netherlands and other European countries, he and other refugees from Talysh try to support the still active national movement in Azerbaijan.
+From the Netherlands and other European countries, he and other refugees from Talysh are trying to support the still-active national movement in Azerbaijan.

-Since 2007, Alikram Hummatov has been heading the Talysh National Movement (TNM) in the Netherlands, where part of the Talysh leadership of the TMAR lives in exile.
-In particular, the TNM stands for the creation of a Talysh province with regional administration within the borders of Azerbaijan.
-The organization calls for the decentralization of power in order to promote more equitable representation of minority groups, as well as to guarantee cultural and linguistic freedoms.
+Since 2007, Alakram Hummatov has headed the Talysh National Movement (TNM) in the Netherlands, where some of the TMAR's Talysh leadership lives in exile.
+Specifically, the TNM advocates for the creation of a Talysh province with regional governance within the borders of Azerbaijan.
+The organization demands decentralization of power to promote more equitable representation of minority groups and guarantee cultural and linguistic freedoms.

-The headquarters of the organization is considered to be The Hague, where the head of the Gummat movement lives; the organization is headed by a political council of 15 people.
+On 19 February 2014, the UNPO and the Talysh National Movement held a conference at the European Parliament on "Minority Rights, Reconciliation, and Progress in Peace in the South Caucasus".
+Fakhraddin Aboszoda was one of the authors of Hummatov's report prepared for the conference.
+The conference discussed the Nagorno-Karabakh conflict and Talysh issues in Azerbaijan.

-On 5 May 2015, the Organization of Nations and Peoples without Representation (UNPO), together with the European Parliament and in cooperation with the Talysh National Movement (TNM), convened a conference entitled "Azerbaijan: Double Standards and Abuses of Minority Rights".
-The second part of the conference, entitled “Ways Forward: Civil Society Initiatives, Economic Development and International Strategies,” was aimed at discussing theoretical and practical alternatives for protecting the rights of minorities in Azerbaijan.
-The second part was opened by TNM President Alikram Hummatov, who addressed the problems arising from the extreme political centralization of the Aliyev government.
-While in theory it is a democracy, he said, there is no real separation of powers in the country, and its current political system leaves no room for dissent or alternative opinions.
-In his opinion, a possible solution lies in political reforms and decentralization, which will give each of the country's regions the opportunity to change their social, cultural and economic life in accordance with their needs and identity.
+On 5 May 2015, the UNPO and the Talysh National Movement held another conference at the European Parliament, titled "Azerbaijan: Double Standards and the Violation of Minority Rights".
+The second part of the conference, entitled “Paths Forward: Civil Society Initiatives, Economic Development, and International Strategies”, focused on theoretical and practical options for protecting minority rights in Azerbaijan.
+Hummatov opened the second part by addressing the problems arising from the political centralization under President of Azerbaijan Ilham Aliyev.
+Hummatov stated that, although Azerbaijan is theoretically a democracy, it lacks a real separation of powers and its current political system leaves no room for dissent.
+In his view, a possible solution lies in political reforms and decentralization, which will give each region of the country the opportunity to change its social, cultural, and economic life in accordance with its needs and identity.